Important Information

 As well as our Privacy Promise, your privacy is protected by law.
 This section explains how that works.

-Data Protection law says that we are allowed to use personal information only if we have a proper reason to do so.
+Data Protection law says that we can use personal information only if we have a proper reason to do so.
 This includes sharing it outside Lloyds Banking Group.
 The law says we must have one or more of these reasons:

 • To fulfil a contract we have with you, or